 Koh Adang Entrance Fee

 Koh Adang is part of the Tarutao National Marine Park which costs 200 baht ($6 USD) for foreigners and 40 baht for Thai’s.
-On our last visit in December 2016, it was required to buy a National Park ticket on arrival at the ferry dock before taking a longtail boat to Koh Lipe.
+On our last visit, it was required to buy a National Park ticket on arrival at the ferry dock before taking a longtail boat to Koh Lipe (same ticket works on Koh Adang).
 We were informed the National Park ticket is valid for 7 days, we stayed two weeks in Koh Lipe and never had an issue.

 The islands of Koh Rawi and Koh Rok Roy stamped the back of our ticket with the date when we visited them on a day trip.
 Koh Hin Ngam ripped off the detachable part of the ticket.
 So it is possible if the first stamp is more than a week old you’d have to buy another Tarutao National Marine Park ticket.
 If you don’t have your ticket you’ll have to buy another one costing another 200 baht.